Configuration

 You can configure TeXRA at different levels:

-- User Settings: Apply to all workspaces (set in VS Code's user settings)
+- User Settings: Apply to all workspaces (the VS Code extension's user settings)

-- Workspace Settings: Apply only to the current workspace (set in
+- Workspace Settings: Apply only to the current workspace (

 // .vscode/settings.json